 You get excellent downhill performance and serviceable uphill efficiency.
 We like in some settings the "one step" transition feature.
 To loosen the cuff and release the lean lock requires just one lever.
 When you loosen the boot like this, you get a touring mode that works but isn't optimized from ski to tour mode.
 To get truly functional uphill touring performance, you have to loosen the top buckle and power strap separately.
 This is the same as on pretty much every other touring boot.
 We don't mind doing it, but we'd be really psyched if the one-step "Hoji Lock" actually fully freed up the cuff.
 In the meantime, if we had to choose between the current system and a more traditional transition procedure (that should be lighter, all else equal), we would choose a more traditional transition procedure.
 Best would be for the Hoji Lock to be refined to open further, allowing free-range touring performance while keeping the "one step" transition feature.

 The Mezzalama weighs around one kilogram.
-Other boots cluster around this weight but none have the touring ease of the Mezzalama.
+Other boots cluster around this weight, but none have the touring ease of the Mezzalama.
 Others might ski a little better, but those have greater cuff interference and more complicated transition sequence.
 Others that are similar in transition sequence don't ski nearly as well.
 None in this weight range that we have used have the low friction cuff that the Dynafit does.
 These are great ski boots for the speedy set.
 Pair them with lightweight all-around skis and race bindings for an optimized setup.
-1000 gram boots on 100 gram bindings and 1200-1300 gram skis is the sweet spot for all-conditions, fast ski touring and ski mountaineering.
+1000-gram boots on 100-gram bindings and 1200-1300 gram skis is the sweet spot for fast, all-conditions ski touring and ski mountaineering.

 We have used backcountry ski boots in locations all over the world.
 From the western United States to Canada, Alaska, Peru, Argentina, Chile, and Europe, our testers encountered every type of snow and terrain conditions.
 We found whatever limitations, quirks, or impressive qualities each pair brought to the table.
 In addition to testing out in the wild, we measured, weighed, and flexed each boot in our lab to gain empirical data and see how manufacturer claims held up to our measurements.
 Our testing is ongoing and continuous.
 Through all of the Northern Hemisphere ski season (and beyond, travel climate allowing), we have tester boots out on the snow almost every day.